chuckcoughlin/bert/docs/toolchain.md

 ```

-Then on each remote, generate SSH keys (if not already done).
+Then on each development system on the network, generate SSH keys (if not already done).
 ```
   ssh-keygen  (use default location, no password)
 ```